The Trouble With Alcohol And Other Drugs Starts In The Brain...

 Understanding addiction and recovery science gives individuals new tools for coping with addiction illness.

-A screening Tool for alcohol use was designed by the World Health Organization (WHO), and is used in primary care and emergency room settings around the world.
+An addiction screening tool for alcohol use was designed by the World Health Organization (WHO), and is used in primary care and emergency room settings around the world.